Iran announces arrests over downing of plane that killed 176

-The announcement came amid an upswell of anger and protests by Iranians in recent days over the downing of the jetliner last Wednesday and apparent attempts by senior officials in Iran to cover-up the cause of the crash.
+Iran’s Judiciary spokesman Gholamhossein Esmaili said “some individuals” were arrested after “extensive investigations.”
+His statement on the judiciary’s website did not say how many people had been detained or name those arrested.

-Iran, which initially dismissed allegations that a missile had brought down the plane, acknowledged only on Saturday — three days after and in the face of mounting evidence — that it’s Revolutionary Guard had shot down the plane by mistake as the force braced for a possible military confrontation with the United States.
+Iran at first dismissed allegations that a missile had brought down the plane, but in the face of mounting evidence officials acknowledged on Saturday — three days after — that its Revolutionary Guard had shot down the plane by mistake as the force braced for a possible military confrontation with the United States.

-Judiciary spokesman Gholamhossein Esmaili said, “extensive investigations have taken place and some individuals are arrested.”

-His statement on the judiciary’s website did not say how many individuals had been detained or name them.
+The plane, en route from Tehran to the Ukrainian capital of Kyiv, was carrying 167 passengers and nine crew members from several countries, including 82 Iranians and 57 Canadians, many of whom were Iranians with dual citizenship.
+There were several children among the passengers, including an infant.

-Iran’s president on Tuesday also called for a special court to be set up to probe the incident.
+Iran’s president on Tuesday called for a special court with “a ranking judge and dozens of experts” to be set up to probe the incident.

-“The judiciary should form a special court with a ranking judge and dozens of experts,” President Hassan Rouhani said in a speech televised in Iran.
-“This is not an ordinary case.
-The entire world will be watching this court.”
+“The responsibility falls on more than just one person,” President Hassan Rouhani said in a televised speech, adding that those found culpable “should be punished.”

 Rouhani called the incident “a painful and unforgivable” mistake and promised that his administration would pursue the case “by all means.”